ziadoz/grokking-algorithms/notes.md

 - F: `(4 - 2)^2 + (1 - 0)^2 + (0 - 0)^2 = 5`

 So `k = 4` are A, B, D and E: `(300 + 225 + 200 + 150) / 4 = 218.75` loaves should be baked!

+**Cosine Similarity** is an alternative to using the distance formula, as it compares the angle between two vectors, rather than distance.
+As example, this could better account for two users who might have similar tastes, but where one rates things movies more conservatively than the other.

+Picking features to extract is important, as incorrect ones might give poor results.
+For example, asking someone to only rate comedy files wouldn't tell you anything about what they think of horror films (bias).

+If you have `n` classified things, you should look at `sqrt(n)` neighbours as a good rule of thumb.